April 1, 2025, 9:00 PM (Eastern Standard Time)

 - Project participants do not need to take a supported research leave (such as course buyout), although grant funds may be used toward this purpose if desired.
 If grant funds will support course buyout or another type of research leave for project team members, the budget must itemize the funds dedicated toward the salary and benefits replacement of each relevant team member.

 - Grant funds must be distributed equitably amongst the team, taking into account the institutional resources available to each team member.
-Members at less well-resourced institutions should be allocated more funds.

 - Grant funds may not pay for institutional overhead; direct administrative costs (e.g., office expenses, space rental, honoraria for office assistance) are allowed.

-- The budget should reflect any proposed cost-sharing measures undertaken by a host institution or third party.
+- The budget should reflect any proposed cost-sharing measures undertaken by a host institution or a third party.

 - The budget justification should explain if the grant will be awarded to a host institution which will then administer all the grant funds, or in separate awards (up to six) to each individual.
 The rationale for the distribution of grant funds should be provided.